matplotlib/matplotlib/doc/faq/installing_faq.rst

 .. _clean-install:

-How do I cleanly rebuild and reinstall everything?
+Cleanly rebuild and reinstall everything
 ==================================================

 The steps depend on your platform and installation method.